MD-Studio/MDStudio_amber/README.md

     pip install (-e) mdstudio_amber/

 This install requires the AmberTools package to be installed and accessible in your environment using the `AMBERHOME` environment variable.
-The `acpype` script used by the `mdstudio_amber` package requires the OpenBabel package that should be isntalled automatically by pip when installing the mdstudio_amber package.
+The `acpype` script used by the `mdstudio_amber` package requires the OpenBabel package.
 After installation ensure that the `AMBERHOME` environment variable is set and start the service by:

     ./entry_point_mdstudio_amber.sh